RTO-Websites/Wordpress-MiniComposer/trunk/README.txt

 4. Global-settings

 == Changelog ==
+= 1.2.6 ==
+* Fix issue if image in column is dragged
+* Add notice for rightclick
+* Fix drag for columns in vivaldi-browser (known bug: rows cannot be dropped)

 = 1.2.5 ==
 * Add image-list for faster selection
 * Now you can interact with right click